 - roof collapse.

-Carbon monoxide poisoning cases and incidences of house fires both rise significantly during severe winter weather events (Figure 2), generally as a result of occupants attempting to heat their homes using unsafe means during an emergency.
+Carbon monoxide poisoning cases and incidences of house fires both rise significantly during severe winter weather events (Figure 2), generally as a result of occupants attempting to heat their homes using unsafe means during power outages.
 Fireplaces that have not been maintained for long periods of time or that are left unattended through the night and the operation of gas cooking appliances, grills, and generators within the home or automobiles in closed garages to try to stay warm all contribute to deaths and an increase in emergency room visits during winter storm events.
 While these are primarily issues of occupant education, there are steps contractors can take to design or retrofit with the mitigation of these preventable hazards in mind.
 Methods for designing and retrofitting buildings to add resilience during winter power outages and heavy snow events are outlined below.

 Understanding Snow Loads